aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/loadfilter/_index.md

 ```

 The filter options to denote what data should be loaded.
-[LoadDataFilterOptions](../../com.aspose.cells/loaddatafilteroptions).
+See [LoadDataFilterOptions](../../com.aspose.cells/loaddatafilteroptions).

 **Returns:**
 int